-- As a resort area, the population changes dramatically from one season to the next. - In 2010, about 57% of the Vineyard's 17,188 homes are seasonally occupied (see Figure 3). - The Vineyard's seasonal housing occupancy rate at 57% is second to Nantucket's at 64% of the 14 counties in Massachusetts. - The fact that 43% of the Island's housing stock is occupied yearround is a testament to the tremendous demand fro seasonal homes in a highly desirable vacation and retirement destination.
-This strong demand equates to high cost of housing.
+- As a resort area, the population changes dramatically from one season to the next. - About 56% of the Vineyard's 14,621 homes are seasonally occupied (see Figure 3). - The fact that 44% of the Island's housing stock is occupied year-round is a testament to the tremendous demand for seasonal homes in a highly desirable vacation and retirement destination.
+This strong demand equates to high housing costs.